-ABCD: Art Building Children’s Dreams (Australia) Inc. is an independent, registered, incorporated association set up by the Rotary Club of Templestowe, Melbourne, Australia.
-The first ABCD: Art Building Children’s Dreams charity began in Canada; since then other ABCD charities and not-for-profits modelled on the same values and aims have begun in Australia, the UK, and in Tanzania.
+ABCD: Art Building Children’s Dreams (Australia) Inc. is an independent, registered, incorporated association initially set up by the Rotary Club of Tempelstowe but the ABCD programme has since been taken over by the Rotary Club of Mount Martha, Melbourne, Australia.
+The first ABCD: Art Building Children’s Dreams charity began in Canada; since then other ABCD charities and not-for-profits modelled on the same values and aims have begun in Australia, the UK, South Africa and in Tanzania.

 Visit our friends at:

 - ABCD: Art Building Children’s Dreams (Canada)

 ABCD: Art Building Children’s Dreams (Australia) is managed by a Board of Directors, all of whom hold a Victoria Department of Justice ‘Working with Children’ card.
 Here they are:

 Ken Wall – Chairman

 Ken has been a member of the Rotary Club of Templestowe since 1988, with a short break in 2004-5 due to overseas business commitments.
 He was President of the Rotary Club of Templestowe in 2009-10 and has held several different positions on the Board.
 Originally from the UK, Ken has run a succesful consulting business since 1978, focussing on creative thinking and innovation.

 Ken introduced the ABCD concept to Australia having met the ABCD founder, Frank Smith, in Toronto, where they demonstrated the amazing impact the ABCD program was having with children in the Kilimanjaro region of Tanzania.
 Ken now has the opportunity to devote more time to the further development of ABCD in Australia and throughout the Pacific Islands.
 He firmly believes that escape from poverty is fully dependent on a quality education.
 Ken is married to Angela, and they have three children, and two grandchildren.